 John became King of England after his elder brother, Richard the Lionheart, died childless in 1199.
 But there was a problem: John’s twelve-year-old nephew Arthur, whose deceased father Geoffrey was younger than Richard but older than John, had a better claim to the throne.
-The English noblemen, fearing the consequences of having a child on the throne, crowned John as King, but the French King, Philip Augustus, saw an opportunity – if he could make Arthur ruler of the French lands while leaving John on the throne of England, the problem of having a third of France owned by the King of England would go away.
+The English noblemen, fearing the consequences of having a child ruling over them, crowned John as King, but the French King, Philip Augustus, saw an opportunity – if he could make Arthur ruler of the French lands while leaving John on the throne of England, the problem of having a third of France owned by the King of England would go away.

 So Philip and John had a war over the matter, in which John fought so badly that he earned the epithet “John Softsword.”
 He eventually lost almost all of the land, but in a stroke of good luck he captured Arthur, by then 15 years old, who was taken to an English-held castle and never seen again.
 Sources disagree as to how the boy died: some say he was beaten to death by his uncle in a drunken rage, others say that he was castrated and died of the wound.
 One fisherman claimed to have seen his body floating down the river Seine.

 But even with Arthur gone, John had still been dispossessed of his French territories.
 He spent the rest of his life trying to get them back, which meant raising huge amounts of money from the tired kingdom of England in order to pay his mercenaries and bribe other nations to take his side.
 It didn’t work – the mercenary armies were all defeated – but in the meantime, it drove King John to new levels of ingenuity in coming up with ways to extract money from his wealthier subjects.

 Under John, England was taxed even more heavily than it had been taxed to pay for Richard’s crusades – the Robin Hood folktales date from this time for a reason – but taxes were only the beginning.